1. What is HotA?

 The Arena checkbox enables a special game mode for maps where the players use dedicated areas to prepare for a single battle that will decide the game’s outcome.
 This mode is still in development.
-Official arena maps and a thorough description of this game mode’s features can be found in the documentation: http://h3hota.com/en/documentation#arena-mode
+A description of this game mode’s features can be found in the documentation: http://h3hota.com/en/documentation#arena-mode

 26. Why do AI-controlled players take so long to make their moves?

 The AI may take longer to complete its turns due to its evaluating of spell usage in combat when many spells and targets are available to it.
 In HotA, this process has been optimized; the AI now gets slow only when it does not have a powerful enough army and is forced to use magic.
 In the original game, it would use magic whenever possible, even if the hero had a sizable army at his/her disposal.

 To help us further optimize the AI, feel free to upload your savegames where the AI takes minutes to make its moves to our bug report channels.

 27. Why cannot I create a random map or complete saving a game?
 Why do I encounter issues with updating the game or other file system-based errors?